GLOBAL MARKETS-Dollar, Chinese shares steady as Europe wobbles

 “If we get some kind of Greek deal ... it will not get rid of long-term concerns, but it would trigger a bounce in the euro.
 So we would rather be long of the dollar against the yen, pound and Aussie and Canadian dollars.”

-On Friday, the dollar rose 0.05 percent on the day against a basket of currencies and dipped 0.2 percent against the euro to $1.0972.
+On Friday, the dollar rose 0.05 percent on the day against a basket of currencies and 0.2 percent lower against the euro at $1.0966.

-Earlier, Asian shares had risen as China’s markets edged back from the previous day’s 7 percent plunge, though regional investors were fearful that the world’s best performing equity market was at the beginning of a major correction.
+Earlier, Asian shares had risen as Chinese shares edged back from the previous day’s dizzying plunge, though regional investors remained fearful that the world’s best performing equity market was at the beginning of a major correction.

+Buoyed by China, Australia and South Korea <.KS11??, the MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.5 percent, but looked set to slip 1.5 percent on the week.
+It has gained nearly 7 percent so far this year.

+Japan’s Nikkei inched up to a 15-year high and was on track for an 11-day winning streak and a fifth straight month of gains amid hopes for better shareholder returns.

+The Shanghai Composite Index ended less than 0.2 percent lower after a volatile day’s trading.

-Investors dumped stocks on Thursday after more brokers tightened margin trading requirements and the central bank drained money to reduce flush liquidity in the financial system.
-The index is still up 43 percent so far this year.
+It fell nearly 7 percent on Thursday, when investors dumped stocks after more brokers tightened margin trading requirements and the central bank drained money to reduce flush liquidity in the financial system.
+The index still stands on top of a 43 percent gain so far this year.

 “The correction is not yet over,” said David Dai, Shanghai-based investment director at Nanhai Fund Management Co Ltd.